junxit/us-congress-bills-111/metadata.md

 - Rep. Watson, Diane E. [D-CA-33] (W000794)
 - Rep. Watt, Melvin L. [D-NC-12] (W000207)
 - Rep. Waxman, Henry A. [D-CA-30] (W000215)
+- Rep. Miller, George [D-CA-7] (M000725)

 ## Committees (1)

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2009-07-23 — [House 111-1-618](votes/house-111-1-0618.md) — On Motion to Suspend the Rules and Agree — **Passed** (413–8)

 ## Actions

 - 2009-06-19 — Introduced in House
 - 2009-06-19 — Introduced in House
 - 2009-06-19 — Referred to the House Committee on Oversight and Government Reform.
+- 2009-06-24 — Sponsor introductory remarks on measure.
+(CR E1558)
+- 2009-07-10 — Committee Consideration and Mark-up Session Held.
+- 2009-07-10 — Ordered to be Reported by Unanimous Consent.
+- 2009-07-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-07-21 — Considered under suspension of the rules. (consideration: CR H8465-8466)
+- 2009-07-21 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+566.
+- 2009-07-21 — Mr. Lynch moved to suspend the rules and agree to the resolution.
+- 2009-07-23 — Considered as unfinished business. (consideration: CR H8602-8603)
+- 2009-07-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-07-23 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 413 - 8, 8 Present (Roll no. 618). (text: CR 7/21/2009 H8465)
+- 2009-07-23 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 413 - 8, 8 Present (Roll no. 618).(text: CR 7/21/2009 H8465)